 How staff engineer roles compare to other engineer positions

-Based on the size and standards of an organization, it may use different titles to signify the level of responsibility a particular engineering role has.
-For example, a small company may have fewer engineering positions, while a mid-range company may add more intermediate leadership roles as it expands.
-However, many organizations follow the progression below for engineering positions:
+Based on its size and standards, an organization may use different titles to signify the level of responsibility a particular engineering role has.
+For example, a small company may have fewer engineering positions while a mid-range company may add more intermediate leadership roles as it expands.
+Many organizations follow the progression below for engineering positions: